paldhous/ucb/2016/dataviz/md_raw/class11.md

 The `FROM` clause needs to include both datasets mentioned in the `SELECT` clause, separated by commas.

 Finally, the `WHERE` clause filters the results so that the data returned overlaps with the United States only.

+Why does this query use `the_geom_webmercator` rather than `the_geom`?
+This is a quirk of Carto, which stores a projected version of the table's geometry in a "hidden" field of this name, as explained [here](https://carto.com/docs/tutorials/projections/).
+Some PostGIS functions will only work on this version of the geometry, but Carto should warn you when this is necessary -- try running the same query using `the_geom` and you should be prompted to use `the_geom_webmercator`.

 Click on the `Create dataset from query` link, rename it as `seismic_risk_clip`, and switch to the `MAP VIEW`, which should look like this: